alixedi/land/apps/australian-test-untangled.md

       stars: Top  ★★★★★
   title: Read what our users are saying
 faqs:
-  - title: Why should I buy the Life in the UK Untangled app instead of the official Handbook?
+  - title: Why should I buy the Australian Test Untangled app instead of the Our Common Bond handbook?
     text: >-
-      While keeping the content accurate, we provide a much better way to practice for the Life in the UK Test.
+      While keeping the content accurate, we provide a much better way to practice for the Australian citizenship test.
 While practice, you are required to answer multiple-choice questions.
 If you are not sure of the answers, you can always tap the help button and you will see the correct answer along with their explanations.

-      In addition to practice, the Life in the UK Untangled app has exclusive features that are designed to help you over the line.
+      In addition to practice, the Australian Test Untangled app has exclusive features that are designed to help you over the line.
 For example - instant search, smart revision and a universal progress tracker.
   - text: Don’t worry.
 Our experts have made sure that they cover the entire book without leaving any fact behind.
 If your practice is 100%, there won’t be a single question that you can’t answer.
-    title: Am I not taking a risk by not studying from the book?
+    title: Am I not taking a risk by not studying from Our Common Bond handbook?
-  - text: Unlike other apps, we do not recommend a personal plan.
-Instead, we have a universal progress tracker i.e. the rings.
+  - text: We think that you can easily prepare for your test in 7 days.
+If you are preparing exclusively.
+If not, we have a universal progress tracker in the form of rings.
+YOu can see the rings progressing as youmove on with your practice.
 You should book your test when the rings close.
 Revise while you are waiting for the test by giving mock tests.
-    title: How long does it take to prep for the Life in the UK Test test?
+    title: How long does it take to prep for the Australian citizenship test?
   - text: >-
       Why Not!
 You can give unlimited mock tests.
-These tests are designed on exactly the same pattern as the actual Life in the UK Test.
-Each test is 45 minutes long with 24 questions.
-You must score 75% (means 18 or more correct answers) to pass the test.
+These tests are designed on exactly the same pattern as the actual Australian citizenship test.
+Each test is 45 minutes long with 20 questions.
+You must answer 15 questions correctly to pass the test.
+Also there are 5 questions in the test from Australian Values.
+You must answer all the Australain Values questions correctly.

       After attempting each mock test, you can also review your scores which will show you exactly which areas you need to work on.
-    title: Can I prepare for my Life in the UK test by just giving Mock Tests?
+    title: Can I prepare for my Australian citizenship test by just giving Mock Tests?
   - text: Yes.
-We regularly update our app in accordance with the Official Life in the UK Handbook.
-All the content in the Life in the UK Untangled app is carefully developed by professional experts.
+We regularly update our app in accordance with Our Common Bond handbook.
+All the content in the Australian Test Untangled app is carefully developed by professional experts.
     title: Does the app have all the updated content?
   - text: >-
       Yes!
-The Life in the UK Untangled app works on the iPad as well as Android Tablets.
+The Australian Test Untangled app works on the iPad as well as Android Tablets.

       In addition, we have made certain adjustments so that our users have a pleasant experience with a larger screen.
-    title: Does the Life in the UK Untangled app work on the iPad or Android Tablets?
+    title: Does the Australian Test Untangled app work on the iPad or Android Tablets?
   - text: Yes!
-We have designed the Life in the UK Untangled app to be easy to use.
+We have designed the Australian Test Untangled app to be easy to use.
-      Every feature, every detail is meticulously designed to help you pass the Life in the UK test.
+      Every feature, every detail is meticulously designed to help you pass the Australian citizenship test.
+The practice questions cover the entire Our Common Bond book.
-    title: Is the Life in the UK Untangled app easy to use?
+    title: Is the Australian Test Untangled app easy to use?
   - text: >-
       No doubt!
 You can use the Review section in the app to get all the questions in place that you get frequently or recently wrong during